Cadiac/wer-offline-installer/README.md

 Check if you see an error about missing countries/en-us.xml file when you open the Options menu.
 If yes, try running wer.exe again, it should create the missing countries files.
 If wer.exe fails to do this automatically you can manually copy the files from "countries" folder to %AppData%\Wizards of the Coast\Event Reporter\countries

+### VCRUNTIME140.dll error upon launching wer.exe
+Install [Visual C++ Redistributable](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170) packages, the DLL's they include are required to run the local server. x86 is probably the correct version.

+### .NET Framework 3.5 on WER installer
+WER requires you to have .NET 3.5 Framework redistributable installed, and the installer should prompt you to install it.
+The download link should take you to https://download.microsoft.com/download/0/6/1/061F001C-8752-4600-A198-53214C69B51F/dotnetfx35setup.exe, follow the installer and restart `ReporterSetup.exe` afterwards.

 ### Tool fails to copy countries files
 Manually copy the XML files from "countries" folder to "C:\Users\<USERNAME>\AppData\Roaming\Wizards of the Coast\Event Reporter\countries"